yxuo/learning/readme.md

 6. Add small doubts only;

-7. Feel free to add content in addiction to what is taught;
+7. Distant or in-deep content must be added in the documentation, not here;

 8. Have depth no more than the necessary and reasonable;